igorwintner/sql_project_data_job_analysis/README.md

 **High-Demand Programming Languages:** Python and R are standout languages, with demand counts of 1840 and 1073 respectively.
 Despite their popularity, average salaries hover around $101,397 for Python and $100,499 for R, indicating their widespread value and availability in the market.

-**Remote positions:** The top 5 most sought-after skills for remain SQL, Excel, Python, Tableau, and R. However, Looker exhibits notably higher demand for remote jobs with a total count of 260 and 49, respectively, for remote jobs specifically.
+**Remote positions:** The results are overall very similar.
+The top 5 most sought-after skills for remain SQL, Excel, Python, Tableau, and R. However, Looker exhibits notably higher demand for remote jobs with a total count of 260 and 49, respectively, for remote jobs specifically.

 **Cloud Tools and Technologies:** Proficiency in specialized platforms such as Snowflake, Azure, AWS is in high demand with relatively lucrative average salaries, underscoring the increasing significance of cloud platforms in data analysis.